Cee-Bill/alx-system_engineering-devops/0x01-shell_permissions/README.md

-# Task to illustrate understanding of basic Linux commands and shell scripting
+# Task to illustrate understanding of basic permissions on Shell
 ## The following will descibe what each script does

+- 0-iam_betty switches the current user to betty

-- 0-current_working_directory prints the absolute pathway of the current working directory
+- 1-who_am_i prints the current user

-- 1-listit displays content list of the current directory
+- 2-groups prints all the groups of the current user

-- 2-bring_me_home changes directory to home directory for that user
+- 3-new_owner chages a file owner to the user betty

-- 3-listfiles displays content list of current directory in long format
+- 4-empty creates an empty file called hello

+- 5-execute adds execute permission to the owner of the file hello

+- 6-multiple_permissions updates the hello file permission to r-xr-xr-- at once

+- 7-everybody adds x permission to all

+- 8-James_Bond sets the hello file permission to ------rwx

+- 9-John_Doe sets the hello file permission to rwxr-x-wx

+- 10-mirror_permissions sets the hello file permission the same as olleh’s

-- 4-listmorefiles displays **ALL** contents of the current directory in long format
+- 11-directories_permissions adds x permission to all subdirectories of the current directory

-- 5-listfilesdigitonly displays a long format list of directory content with user and group IDs displayed numerically and some hidden files

-- 6-firstdirectory creates a directory in the tmp directory
+- 12-directory_permissions creates a directory called my_dir with permissions 751

-- 7-movethatfile moves file betty from tmp to a new directory

-- 8-firstdelete deletes file betty

-- 9-firstdirdeletion deletes a directory
+- 13-change_group changes the group owner to school for the file hello

-- 10-back changes the current working directory to the previous
+- 100-change_owner_and_group changes the owner to vincent and the group to staff

-- 11-lists displays a long format list of all files in the current directory and the parent of the working directory and the boot directory

-- 12-file_type print the file type of a new file, iamafile, in tmp directory

-- 13-symbolic_link creates a symbolic link to ls in the bin directory

-- 14-copy_html copies all HTML files from working directory to the parent directory
+- 101-symbolic_link_permissions changes the owner and the group _hello to vincent and staff